-

 2. Customer lifetime value (LTV)

-Often referred to as just lifetime value or LTV, customer lifetime value tells a company the average value any individual customer will spend over the long term—the lifetime that they continue to remain with the organization.
+Often referred to as just lifetime value or LTV, customer lifetime value tells a company the average total amount any individual customer will spend over the long term—the lifetime that they continue to remain with the organization.

-LTV gives you insight into how valuable your customers are over a long period of time.
+LTV gives you insight into your customers’ growth potential over a long period of time.
 It can also help inform customer retention strategies.

 LTV = Average Revenue Per Customer x Customer Lifetime